 Communication, design, branding — whatever your preferred term for that fusion of activity and ways of thinking — connects dots.
 It helps people (brand people and customer people) connect.
 Which helps companies grow.
 (And if not done well, can do the opposite.)

-Bad communication > weak relationships
+Bad communication begets weak relationships.

-Good communication > strong relationships
+Good communication creates strong relationships.